 Commercial Solar Incentives Add Up To Big Savings!

 Many of the world’s most successful businesses are going solar as a way to reduce operating expenses, and dramatically improve their yearly balance sheets.
 For companies like Walmart, Target and PepsiCo, it’s no longer a question of “If” solar will save them money, but how much and how quickly.

 Despite this growing acceptance, most small and medium-sized business owners are still largely unaware of the numerous incentive programs available that can dramatically reduce the costs of installing their own solar energy plant.

 Below is a quick summary of the most utilized commercial solar incentives.
 In addition to what’s listed below, a few local utilities offer incentive programs of their own that can be added to the options below for even more savings.
 Our commercial solar team can help you determine what’s available in your area.
 So read on, and learn how you can offset as much as 50% of a commercial solar purchase.

 How It Works

-Available to businesses and homeowners, this incentive will offset up to 30% of a solar purchase in the form of a federal incentive tax credit.
+Available to businesses and homeowners, this incentive will offset up to 26% of a solar purchase in the form of a federal incentive tax credit.
 To qualify, the business must have a tax liability upon filing.
 In other words, if the business owner is going to receive money back from their tax return, then the credit will not be applied for that year, and will simply roll forward.
-The 30% ITC is only available through the year 2019, after that the incentive drops to 26% in 2020, and then 22% in 2021 before dropping permanently to 10% for commercial projects and 0% for residential projects.
+The 26% ITC is only available through the year 2022, after that the incentive drops to 22% for 2023 and then permanently to 10% for commercial projects and 0% for residential projects.